s-ritwik/Stewart_platform_sim/README.md

+Clone of HadiYd

+Simulating 6DOF movement of a stewart on gazebo

 # Stewart Platform Learning
 Set of tools and environments to implement Deep Reinforcement Learning (DRL) algorithms on Stewart Platfrom by parametric simulation in Gazebo and ROS.